 Keep in mind that hiring a dog bite lawyer in Des Moines isn't the same thing as filing a lawsuit.
 Sometimes you need an attorney to present your case to the insurance company so it can be resolved outside of a courtroom.
 By hiring an attorney, you have a much better chance of obtaining a fair and full settlement.

 Contacting a Dog Bite Lawyer in Des Moines

 The Des Moines dog bite lawyer team at Walker, Billingsley & Bair know the importance of medical treatment for dog bite injuries.
 That's why we provide this FREE book, Iowa Consumer's Guide to Dog Bites.
-To learn more about what our legal team will do to help you protect your Iowa dog bite claim, contact Walker, Billingsley & Bair to schedule a no-cost consultation - 1-800-707-2552.
-For immediate assistance or to schedule a consultation, call 1-(888) 435-9886.
+To learn more about what our legal team will do to help you protect your Iowa dog bite claim, contact Walker, Billingsley & Bair to schedule a no-cost consultation - (888) 435-9886.